Johann Friedrich Herbart

 Later dissatisfied with the way things were progressing in Prussia, Herbart returned to Göttingen in 1833.

-Personal life: From 1788 to 1794 Herbart was a pupil in the Gymnasium at Oldenburg.
+From 1788 to 1794 Herbart was a pupil in the Gymnasium at Oldenburg.

-Then he attended the University of Jena (1794-1799), where studying under Fichte and met Friedrich von Schiller.
-During his studying he was influenced by Leibniz, Kant, and Fichte.
+Then he attended the University of Jena (1794-1799), where studied under Fichte and met Friedrich von Schiller.

 Herbart worked as a tutor to the governor’s three sons at Interlaken in Switzerland, from 1797 to 1800, during which period he made the acquaintance of Pestalozzi.

-In 1811 he married an eighteen year old Mary Jane Drake, daughter of an English merchant.
+In 1811 he married an eighteen-year-old Mary Jane Drake, daughter of an English merchant.
 They lived a happy life with Mary supporting all of her husband’s pursuits and contributions to the fields of pedagogy and psychology.

 He died on Aug.
-11, 1841 and was buried in Albanifriedhof Cemetery in Göttingen.
+11, 1841, and was buried in Albanifriedhof Cemetery in Göttingen.

 Zest: Herbart was a close friend of Pestalozzi.